JosiahOnline/project1/services.md

 				<header class="major">
 					<h3>Web Design</h3>
 				</header>
 				<p>I have experienced in a few projects and one of the ongoing project is <strong>"The Church of Good Shepherd(COGS)"</strong> in Sandakan.
-You may click the link below to have a look.
+You may click the <strong>COGS Project</strong> below to have a look.
 Feel free to give me your honest feedback as I am eager to learn and contribute back to the society.
 Cheers!</p>
 				<ul class="actions">
 					<li><a href="www.cogssandakan.com" class="button" target="_blank">COGS Project</a></li>
 				</ul>